NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 means of getting feedback along the way ranging from "don't bother doing this, we don't want your feature" to "that's great, let us know if there's any way we can help you get that implemented".
-It also will be the place where a code review (the maintainers of the repo look at your code and make comments on it) will occur.
+It also will be the place where a code-review (the maintainers of the repo look at your code and make comments on it) will occur.
 By starting early the code-review can be done in stages (assuming you regularly update "GitHubFork").